xoikia/Face_mask_detection/README.md

 ### **Steps**

     * I have used the keras MobileNetV2 architecture in my model.
 This model is already pretrained and thus very effective in feature extraction.
-On top of this I have added Forward Connection layers consisting of Pooling, Dropout and Dense layers.The Dropout layer is added to avoid overfitting of the model.
-The final layer of the model is the dense layer with two neurons for classifi-
+On top of this I have added Forward Connection layers consisting of Pooling, Dropout and Dens- -e layers.The Dropout layer is added to avoid overfitting of the model.
+The final layer of the model is the dense la- -yer with two neurons for classification of mask.

-      -cation of mask.
+    * After this I trained the model on the dataset and after completion saved the model which saves all the details nece- -ssary to reconstitute the model.

-    *
+    * After training is completed we will also get the Accuracy plot for training and validation data along with the accura- -cy matrix plot.